raghavashok24/kira-bank-rfi-bot/README.md

-**Feature set.** Amount and log-amount, direction, currency, transaction type, counterparty country (with a static high-risk-country flag), round-amount and near-reporting-threshold flags, and applicant-history features (prior transaction count, prior "bank rfi" rate, transaction velocity in 24h/7d windows, amount relative to the applicant's own historical average).
+**Feature set.** Amount and log-amount, direction, currency, transaction type, counterparty country (with a static high-risk-country flag), round-amount and near-reporting-threshold flags, and applicant-history features (prior transaction count, transaction velocity in 24h/7d windows, amount relative to the applicant's own historical average).
 Categorical features are one-hot encoded and capped to the 12 most frequent values per feature (`MAX_CATEGORICAL_VOCAB`) so a high-cardinality field like counterparty country can't blow up the feature space relative to a small number of positive examples.
+Counterparty country is read from `data.counterparty.residenceCountry` (confirmed against Sumsub's real API response shape, which returns ISO alpha-3 codes like `"RUS"`/`"DEU"`) — the high-risk-country list checks both alpha-2 and alpha-3 forms so it matches regardless of which shows up.

+**The "bank rfi" tag itself is training/testing ground truth only — it is never a model input.** `is_bank_rfi` is the label (`y`) that `train_model()` learns from and that cross-validated ROC-AUC is scored against; it never appears inside the feature vector the classifier actually reads.
+An earlier version violated this without realizing it: it counted how many of an applicant's *past* transactions were tagged "bank rfi" and fed that count/rate in as a feature, and even surfaced "this applicant already has an X% bank-rfi rate" as a match reason.
+That let the bot shortcut to "flag it because it (or this applicant) was flagged before" instead of learning the actual behavioral signals — amount, timing, velocity, counterparty risk, structuring — that make a transaction look like a bank RFI, and it meant a first-time applicant with a risky profile but zero tag history could never score above ~0%.
+Both the feature and the reason string have been removed, `server.py` now asserts at import time that no feature name in `NUMERIC_FEATURES`/`CATEGORICAL_FEATURES` contains `bank_rfi`/`is_rfi`/`_tag` (so this can't silently regress), and the model instead learns which *behaviors* — not which tag history — the confirmed "bank rfi" examples have in common, then applies that purely to each new transaction's own behavior in real time.

+**Every prediction is logged, not just computed and discarded.** After every retrain, the current score for every open candidate is written to a `predictions_log` table (skipping a re-write if a transaction's score hasn't materially changed since its last logged value, so this doesn't grow by every-candidate-times-every-retrain when most scores are stable).
+`GET /api/predictions/history/{txn_id}` answers "when did the model start flagging this and how did the score move over time" for any transaction, and `GET /api/predictions/log` shows the most recent scoring activity across the whole account — a durable audit trail independent of whatever `/api/predictions` happens to compute live right now.

 ## The dashboard